 (a) There has been prior applicable government action in which:

-(iii) A building permit has been issued for the property upon which the protected tree is located, the permit is still in effect, and the removal or relocation is not prohibited by the permit.
+(iii) A building permit has been issued for the property upon which the protected tree or shrub is located, the permit is still in effect, and the removal or relocation is not prohibited by the permit.

 (i) Its continued presence in its existing location prevents the reasonable development of the property; or

 2. Supplemental Authority.
-In the event the Advisory Agency, in consultation with the City's Chief Forester, determines pursuant to Subdivision 1.(b) above, that a protected tree may be removed or relocated, the Advisory Agency may:
+In the event the Advisory Agency, in consultation with the City's Chief Forester, determines pursuant to Subdivision 1.(b) above, that a protected tree or shrub may be removed or relocated, the Advisory Agency may:

 4. Requirements.
-In the event the Advisory Agency, in consultation with the City's Chief Forester, determines pursuant to Subdivision 1.(b) above that a protected tree may be removed or relocated, the Advisory Agency shall require that:
+In the event the Advisory Agency, in consultation with the City's Chief Forester, determines pursuant to Subdivision 1.(b) above that a protected tree or shrub may be removed or relocated, the Advisory Agency shall require that:

 S. Mulholland Scenic Parkway.
 (Amended by Ord.
 No. 156,534, Eff.
 4/24 /82.)
 Notwithstanding the street standards adopted by the City Planning Commission pursuant to this section, the width and improvement standards for the Mulholland Scenic Parkway shall be substantially as follows: two travel lanes, one in each direction, each 15 feet wide; passing lane segments and turn pockets where necessary to facilitate movement of traffic; substantial conformance to existing roadway alignment; no median strip except to facilitate turning movements; hard surfaced shoulders but with a natural look, separated from the roadway by a painted line where the shoulder is utilized for bikeway purposes; minimum street and driveway access to the Parkway; reasonable protection of a scenic corridor 500 feet more or less, depending on topography, from each side of the existing right-of-way, to preserve the scenic quality and for the development of parks, vista points, parking facilities, and continuous bicycle, equestrian and hiking trails; all utilities to be underground; all necessary signs and road related fixtures to be of a special design to blend with the scenic character of the Parkway; grading to be kept to an absolute minimum; all necessary grading to be gently contoured and fully landscaped with fire–resistant plants to present a natural appearance.